astropy/specutils/docs/specutils/specwcs.rst

 where :math:`c_i` represents a parameter for the transform, :math:`x_j` are pixel coordinates and :math:`y_k` are spectral coordinates (e.g. angstrom).

-:class:`~astropy.modeling.Model` is essentially a parametrized function and thus is an ideal way to represent WCS transformations.
+:class:`~astropy.modeling.core.Model` is essentially a parametrized function and thus is an ideal way to represent WCS transformations.
 In addition, there are fitters available (link) that can be used to create WCS transforms from calibration data.
 Here's how a simple model (:math:`f(c_0, c_1;\ x_0) = c_0 \exp{(c_1 x_0)}`) would look in python::